AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/binaries/build_openjdk_9.md

 **Build on native OS (from scratch)**

-Link to a detailed page on the Build step on the [Adopt OpenJDK wiki](https://java.net/projects/adoptopenjdk/pages/Build) [dead-link].
+Link to a detailed page on the Build step on the [Adopt OpenJDK wiki](https://community.oracle.com/docs/DOC-992134).

-*Prerequisite:* supporting programs to build OpenJDK8 have been installed before attempting to perform the below instructions, [see site](https://java.net/projects/adoptopenjdk/pages/AdoptOpenJDKBuild) [dead-link].
+*Prerequisite:* supporting programs to build OpenJDK8 have been installed before attempting to perform the below instructions, [see site](https://community.oracle.com/docs/DOC-992134) [dead-link].
 Follow the below instructions to build OpenJDK9 from the jdk9 forest:

 **Build from existing repo or Ready-made VM image**